Circle the globe with top National

 Alternative: Instead of exploring Marrakech, spend the day in the spectacular Atlas Mountains, the highest mountain range in North Africa.
 Visit a Berber village, share tea with a village elder and his family, and enjoy a delicious picnic lunch.
 In the evening, rejoin the group in Marrakech for our farewell dinner.

 La Mamounia (B, L, D daily)

 Following breakfast, board our private jet and fly to Washington, D.C.
 Upon arrival, you may connect with your commercial flight home, or, if you wish, we will provide complimentary accommodations at the Hyatt Dulles Airport Hotel for the night.
-For the December and January/February departures which end in Orlando, complimentary accommodations will be provided at the Hyatt Regency Orlando International Airport Hotel for one night.
+For the January, March, and December departures, which end in Orlando, complimentary accommodations will be provided at the Hyatt Regency Orlando International Airport Hotel for one night.
 (B, L)